KazimAhmetUzun/KazimAhmetUzun/README.md

 ### Hi there 👋
 # 💫 About Me:
 Hello!
 I'm Kazım.I graduated from Hacettepe University Geomatics Engineering and I am currently doing my master's degree in the same field at Yıldız Technical University.
-I am working as an intern Java Developer at Allianz Türkiye.
+I am working as an Software Engineer at Allianz Türkiye.
+I develop software with Java and Angular.
+Additionally, I am also interested in the field of Data science as an amateur.

 ## 🌐 Socials: